andsmith/scalefree_image/README.md

 # scalefree_image

-How can you best approximate an image if you're constrained to partitioning it with N varying intersecting lines and coloring every pixel in each partition the same color?
+How can you best approximate an image if you're constrained to partitioning it with N arbitrarily placed lines and coloring every pixel in each partition the same color?
 What about N circles?

 We train a neural network whose first layer's represententation cannot distinguish between pixel locations inside the same region.
-Computing the color from this information will therefore color all pixels in the same region the same color.
+Computing the color from this information, i.e. the task of the rest of the network, will therefore color all pixels in the same region the same color.

 Each line unit will indicate which side the input (x, y) is on with a +1 or a -1 output.
-Subsequent layers will determine the color but must therefore color every pixel that has the same combination of + and - 1s the same color.

-Circle units will indicate whether the input is inside or outside the circle, again with -1 or +1 respectively.
+Each circle unit will indicate whether the input is inside or outside the circle, again with -1 or +1 respectively.

 The full network architecture (3 trainable layers) is:
  * **Inputs (2)**: (x,y) coordinates of pixel, normalized to -1 to +1.